HAN University of Applied Sciences

 The HAN University of Applied Sciences, mostly referred to as HAN, is one of the largest universities of applied sciences in the Netherlands.
-It offers bachelor's and master's degree programs to over 36,000 students.
-HAN is a knowledge institute for higher education in the Dutch province of Gelderland, with campuses in Arnhem and Nijmegen and a research center in Doetinchem.
+It offers bachelor's and master's degree programs to over 35,000 students.
+HAN is a knowledge institute for higher education and research in the Dutch province of Gelderland, with campuses in Arnhem and Nijmegen.

 History

 In the 1980s there were many small universities of applied sciences in the Netherlands.
 The government at the time believed this was inefficient, both in terms of the financing and organizing of education.
 In 1983 the government pushed smaller universities of applied sciences to merge.
 The Netherlands Association of Universities of Applied Sciences agreed, and gradually more and more universities of applied sciences in Arnhem and Nijmegen merged.

 On 1 February 1996, the HAN conglomerate was finally established and it became a large, broad-based educational institution.
 Since then the number of students has grown while costs have been reduced, entirely in line with the goals of the government and the Association of Universities of Applied Sciences.

 In June 2019, HAN changed its name.
 Formerly known under its Dutch name Hogeschool van Arnhem en Nijmegen, it now bears the name HAN University of Applied Sciences.
 In the process, HAN also changed its logo and corporate identity.